 The road to the Graduation Show

-No Dutch Design Week without the Graduation Show, the exhibition where graduates of the bachelor's and master's programmes at the Design Academy Eindhoven present their final projects to the general public.
+No Dutch Design Week (DDW) without the Graduation Show, the exhibition where graduates of the bachelor's and master's programs at the Design Academy Eindhoven present their final projects to the general public.

 Welcome to the endless halls of the Campina site.
-It’s a bit cold here and still empty, except for a few people.
-Like Marcel, the janitor of the DAE, who walks through the building at a fast pace, keeping a close eye on every visitor.
+It's a bit cold here and still empty, except for a few people.
+Like Marcel, the janitor of DAE, who walks through the building at a fast pace, keeping a close eye on every visitor.
 Occasionally someone passes by on a skateboard, an aerial work platform slowly moves to the next hall.
 It is silence before the storm.
-Very soon, 50,000 visitors from here and abroad will come to this place.
+50,000 visitors from here and abroad will come to this place very soon.

 Paul Coenen | Borders of assembly

-The Show marks the end of his student life, but even more the start of something new.
-In recent years he has deliberately gained experience in other design studios, to see with his own eyes how to run a studio and present yourself at the big trade fairs.
-He has worked with well-known designers such as Lex Pott and with Studio RENS.
+The show marks the end of his student life and the start of something new.
+In recent years he has deliberately gained experience in other design studios to see with his own eyes how to run a studio and present yourself at the big trade fairs.
+He has worked with well-known designers such as Lex Pott and Studio RENS.

-At the Graduation Show he will be showing a series of pieces of furniture that initially look simple.
+At the Graduation Show, he will show a series of furniture pieces that initially look simple.
 That's exactly where he dedicated most of his time to.
-"I like it when you can see how something works without it being covered or hidden away.
-How something looks, is the consequence of how it is made."
+'I like it when you can see how something works without being covered or hidden away.
+How something looks is the consequence of how it is made.'

-Normally DDW is a week full of parties, says Paul.
-But this time he will let them pass by.
-He will be fully focused on the Graduation Show.
-"The business cards have been printed and just before DDW my new site will be launched.
-I'm ready for it."
+Usually, DDW is a week full of parties, says Paul.
+But this time, he will let them pass by.
+He will be entirely focused on the Graduation Show.
+'The business cards have been printed, and just before DDW, my new site will be launched.
+I'm ready for it.'

 Gijs de Boer | Probably an ATM

 In his application letter for the DAE, he recalls, money was already a topic, and now two years later, it is the central theme of his final project.
-"Money always needs trust.
+'Money always needs trust.
 It fascinates me how that trust is designed.
 Banks used to sit in imposing buildings with large columns.
-Nowadays, a bank is above all an ATM, a device with a neutral appearance."
+Nowadays, a bank is an ATM, a device with a neutral appearance.'

-"An ATM radiates that everything is under control.
-Probably in order to gain trust, but in my case it is precisely this that evokes mistrust.
+'An ATM radiates that everything is under control.
+Probably to gain trust, but it is precisely this that evokes mistrust in my case.
 Money and institutions are never completely in order, let alone neutral.
-It is a collective game that we play together to make the system work.
+We play a collective game together to make the system work.
 Why not show that?
-To me, that feels more honest."
+To me, that feels more honest.'

-Colin is a member of the curatorial team of the Graduation Show together with director Joseph Grima and Daphna Laurens, Tamar Shafrir, and Nienke Helder.
-They came up with the idea of presenting the works along different themes and narratives this year, guiding you through the exhibition.
-In all the hustle and bustle you would almost forget that he himself will also be part of Graduation Show this year.
-Colin graduated from the master's programme this summer.
+Colin is a member of the curatorial team of the Graduation Show, together with director Joseph Grima and Daphna Laurens, Tamar Shafrir, and Nienke Helder.
+They came up with the idea of presenting the works along with different themes and narratives this year, guiding you through the exhibition.
+In all the hustle and bustle, you would almost forget that he will also be part of the Graduation Show this year.
+Colin graduated from the master's program this summer.

 He is one of the few who knows all 181 works.
-Often complex projects, he says, that show a shift in mentality in how designers respond to what is happening in the world.
+He says that complex projects often show a shift in mentality in how designers respond to what is happening in the world.
 His own project is about gentrification and the diminishing of queer spaces in the city.
-In an old shed in Woensel, which will be demolished at the end of the year, he curated five different ‘acts’, archetypal clichés associated with the upgrading of neighbourhoods.
-First he put in a gay bar, then a café full of avocados, and then he converted the place into a super clean Airbnb.
-“This project responds to issues of gentrification, of what is lost and raises the question of who really owns the public space.”
+In an old shed in Woensel, which will be demolished at the end of the year, he curated five different 'acts', archetypal clichés associated with upgrading neighborhoods.
+First, he put in a gay bar, then a café full of avocados, and then he converted the place into a super clean Airbnb.
+'This project responds to issues of gentrification, of what is lost, and raises the question of who really owns the public space.'

-Looking back, Colin says, the Gradation Show is always in the back of your mind when working on your final project.
-Although it doesn’t necessarily have to be.
+Colin says that the Gradation Show is always in the back of your mind when working on your final project.
+Although it doesn't necessarily have to be.
 A project can have a life beyond the Graduation Show.
-He smiles: "But an abandoned milk factory on the outskirts of the city is of course the perfect place to talk about gentrification."
+He smiles: 'But an abandoned milk factory on the city's outskirts is the perfect place to talk about gentrification.'